YoniDevel/strdate/README.md

 ```
 ***Note: If the ```convertShortDates``` was set to ```false``` here, The field ```objToConvert.kids.daughter``` would have remained a string.***

-dateit will access every field and nested field in order to ensure everythin relevant is converted.
+dateit will access every field and nested field in order to ensure everything relevant is converted.

 ### Arrays
 The behaviour dateit implements for arrays is identical to the behaviour twords objects.